1ForeverHD/ZonePlus/docs/method.md

       1. Perform a 'tiny region3 check' (of size ``(0.1, 0.1, 0.1)`` with the zones group parts as a whitelist) to verify the parts center is still within the zone.
       2. If this returns false, then it means the part is either on the outer bounds of the zone or exited.
 Now perform a whole-body RotatedRegion3 check, with the zones group parts as a whitelist.
       3. If this returns false, then the part has exited the zone.
 Fire ``.partExited(part)``, disconnect the tracking connection and set the parts ``.CanTouch`` property back to ``true``.
+      4. Else if the tracking connection is still active, calculate the clock time of the next check based upon the ``zone.accuracy`` enum.
 5. If all part-connections are disconnected, disconnect all touched events and end any tracking connections.

 -------------------------------------